 - Eligible authors must be U.S. citizens.

 - If you submit a book for this award, you may not submit it for any additional PEN America awards.
-Please note that the PEN/Faulkner and PEN/Hemingway Awards are not considered PEN America awards.
+Please note that the PEN/Faulkner is not considered a PEN America award.

 - Individuals who were previously finalists for the PEN/Bellwether Prize cannot submit the same work again for any future offerings of this award.